JetBrains/kotlin-web-site/docs/topics/native/native-ios-integration.md

 ```

 * If Swift/Objective-C objects are passed to Kotlin on a thread other than main or if the main dispatch queue isn't processed,
-  deinit on the Swift/Objective-C objects is called on a different thread anyway.
+  deinit on the Swift/Objective-C objects is called on a special GC thread.
 * You can also set `kotlin.native.binary.objcDisposeOnMain=false` in your `gradle.properties` to call deinit
-  on the Swift/Objective-C objects on a different thread, even if these objects were passed to Kotlin on the main thread.
+  on the Swift/Objective-C objects on a special GC thread, even if these objects were passed to Kotlin on the main thread.

 ### Completion handlers